gary149/skills/apps/tutorials/llm-training-guide.md

   Missing 'chosen' and 'rejected' columns
 ```

-If your dataset needs transformation, Claude can show you how:
+If your dataset needs transformation, the agent can show you how:

 ```
 My DPO dataset uses 'good_response' and 'bad_response' instead of 'chosen' and 'rejected'.
 How do I fix this?
 ```

-Claude provides mapping code and can incorporate it directly into your training script.
+The agent provides mapping code and can incorporate it directly into your training script.

 ## Monitoring Training